microDotBuilder/cs109-Challenge/CHALLENGE.md

-## Idea : Wildfire Risk Prediction with a Bayesian Network
+# Wildfire Risk Prediction with a Bayesian Network

-This idea is less about simulating the spread and more about predicting the risk of a fire starting or becoming large in a specific area, given certain conditions.
+This project focuses on predicting the risk of a wildfire starting or becoming large in a specific area, given certain conditions.
+The emphasis is on risk prediction rather than simulating fire spread.

-# The Core Idea:
+## Core Idea

-Create a Bayesian Network that models the causal relationships between factors that contribute to wildfire risk.
-A Bayesian Network is a directed acyclic graph where nodes are random variables and edges represent conditional dependencies.
+Develop a Bayesian Network to model the causal relationships between factors contributing to wildfire risk.
+A Bayesian Network is a directed acyclic graph where nodes represent random variables and edges denote conditional dependencies.

-# The Probability:
+## Probability Modeling

-[ ] Nodes: Your nodes could include variables like Temperature, Humidity, Wind Speed, Human Activity (e.g., near a campsite or road), Lightning Strike, and the final node Fire Occurs.
+- **Nodes:** Potential variables include Temperature, Humidity, Wind Speed, Human Activity (e.g., proximity to campsites or roads), Lightning Strike, and the final node, Fire Occurs.
-[ ] Conditional Probability Tables (CPTs): For each node, you would define a probability distribution conditioned on its parents.
-For example, the probability of a Fire Occurs would be very high if Lightning Strike is true and Humidity is low.
-You can define these probabilities based on research, intuition, or even by "learning" them from historical data if you can find a suitable dataset.
+- **Conditional Probability Tables (CPTs):** Each node is associated with a probability distribution conditioned on its parent nodes.
+For example, the probability of "Fire Occurs" is significantly higher if "Lightning Strike" is true and "Humidity" is low.
+These probabilities can be informed by research, expert intuition, or learned from historical data when available.

-# Academic Sophistication:
+## Academic Sophistication

-This project directly uses one of the most powerful concepts from CS109.
-You can demonstrate your understanding of conditional independence, the chain rule for Bayesian networks, and how to perform inference (i.e., calculate the probability of one node given evidence about others).
-For example, you could calculate P(Fire Occurs | Temperature=High, Humidity=Low).
+This project leverages key concepts from CS109, including conditional independence, the chain rule for Bayesian networks, and probabilistic inference.
+For instance, you can compute probabilities such as P(Fire Occurs | Temperature = High, Humidity = Low).

-# Data for B.C.:
+## Data for British Columbia (B.C.)

-You can find historical weather data and fire data for B.C.
-You wouldn't need to do complex machine learning; instead, you could use the data to inform the probabilities in your CPTs.
-For example, you could look at the weather conditions on days when large fires started to estimate your conditional probabilities.
+Historical weather and wildfire data for B.C. can be utilized to inform the CPTs.
+Complex machine learning is not required; instead, data analysis can help estimate conditional probabilities, such as examining weather conditions on days when large fires started.

+## Implementation

-# Implementation: You can use Python libraries like pgmpy to build and run queries on your Bayesian Network.
+Python libraries such as `pgmpy` can be used to construct and query the Bayesian Network.